-- The alarm will be raised immediately by whoever discovers the fire and emergency services contacted.
-Evacuation procedures will also begin immediately. - Fire extinguishers may be used by staff only, and only then if staff are trained in how to operate them and are confident, they can use them without putting themselves or others at risk. - Staff and pupils will congregate at the assembly points. - Form tutors/class teachers will take a register of pupils, which will then be checked against the attendance register of that day. - The Pastoral Lead and School Administrator will take a register of all staff. - Staff and pupils will remain outside the building until the emergency services say it is safe to re-enter.
+- The alarm will be raised immediately by whomever discovers the fire.
+The emergency services should be contacted as soon as possible. - Evacuation procedures will begin immediately. - Fire extinguishers may be used by staff only if they are appropriately trained and are competent and confident to do so, without putting themselves or others at risk. - Staff and students will gather at the assembly point and report to/listen to the fire marshals/emergency services. - The Headteacher or Lead Marshal will complete a roll call of staff, students and visitors. - Staff and students will remain outside the building until the emergency services say it is safe to re-enter.
+In the event of a fire drill, this instruction can come from the Lead Marshal, the Maintenance Manager (Tom Lumb) or the School Business Manager (Kim Barraclough).

-The school will have special arrangements in place for the evacuation of people with mobility needs and fire risk assessments will also pay particular attention to those with disabilities.
+The school will ensure that special arrangements are in place for the evacuation of people with mobility needs and fire risk assessments will also pay particular attention to those with disabilities.
 A fire safety checklist can be found in appendix 1.